I-am-B-Frank/code-editor/README.md

 This step cleans up the HTML; this removes most deprecated, outdated, or improper code used.
 This also includes fixing the broken FA icon that we cannot access.
 The only icon that comes close is the columns.
 It was at this point that we had an idea and rotated an icon for later use.

 Additionally, W3 used javascript:void(0).
 Not being familiar with this, we decided to research instead of just using it.
 We already noticed the poor coding practices and thought to examine before continuing.
 As an idea, a quick search revealed:

-	Should I use void 0?
+> **Should I use void 0?**

-Generally, you want to avoid href="javascript:void(0)" , as it will cause the browser to parse the value of the link URL, which is both costly and unnecessary.
-Jun 12, 2021
+<br>Generally, you want to avoid href="javascript:void(0)" as it will cause the browser to parse the value of the link URL, which is both costly and unnecessary - Jun 12, 2021

 We need no further research on this except to code it properly.

 ## Step 7 – Clean JS
 Which leads us to the next, tedious, and excruciating part, going through the 9000 lines of JavaScript.
 Considering we did not truly have to worry about interactivity until now, we did not concern ourselves with any scripts.
 We found A LOT of the scripts were Google ads; Code mirror alone (w/comments) is 11,345 lines.

 Notes included regex for removing comments.
 Research on this subject alone took several hours.
 This section took testing to the maximum extent.
 One note was to test all functionality: copy/paste/min/max/ resize H/ resizeV/drag/omit/mode/reset/overflow/fonts/icons/results/omit+create

 There were other options we tried that took many hours; the option is to mark (Ctrl+M), then keep the dialog open, go through, then search entire document and other tedious, useless, and wasteful options found online.

 This step also included removing lines with single characters; specifically over 100 lines with a single }.
 While there may still be a lot of code that can be omitted or edited, there is just too much for this type of project and will go into customizing.